gitlabhq/gitlabhq/doc/user/project/issue_board.md

 > Introduced in [GitLab Premium 10.0](https://about.gitlab.com/2017/09/22/gitlab-10-0-released/#group-issue-boards).

-A group issue board is analogous to project-level issue board and it is accessible at the group navigation level.
-A group-level issue board allows you to view all issues from all projects in that group or descendant subgroups.
+Accessible at the group navigation level, a group issue board offers the same features as a project-level board, but it can display issues from all projects in that group and its descendant subgroups.
 Similarly, you can only filter by group labels for these boards.
 When updating milestones and labels for an issue through the sidebar update mechanism, again only group-level objects are available.

 NOTE: **Note:**
-One group issue board per group was made available in GitLab 10.6 Core after multiple group issue boards were originally introduced in [GitLab 10.0 Premium](https://about.gitlab.com/2017/09/22/gitlab-10-0-released/#group-issue-boards).
+Multiple group issue boards were originally introduced in [GitLab 10.0 Premium](https://about.gitlab.com/2017/09/22/gitlab-10-0-released/#group-issue-boards) and one group issue board per group was made available in GitLab 10.6 Core.

 ![Group issue board](img/group_issue_board.png)